FXinnovation/fx-terraform-module-azurerm-virtual-machine/examples/x-vms-x-disks/README.md

-# External resources example
+# X VMs X Disks example

-This will use externally created resources.
+This will create multiple VMs with multiple data disks attached to them.

 ## Usage
 ```